 (2) The obligations imposed by Division 3 are enforceable under section 42R and not otherwise.

+[Section 42P inserted by No. 14 of 2012 s.
+7.]

 42Q.
 Injunctions

 (1) The Supreme Court may, on the application of the Minister, grant an injunction in such terms as the court thinks fit where the court is satisfied that the Bankwest owner —